jenningsb2/sound-stack/README.md

 - Automatically switches when devices connect or disconnect
 - Get notified when switches happen

-### ✨ Smart Features
-- **Priority List**: Drag and drop to reorder your devices
-- **Device Tracking**: Shows disconnected devices you've previously used
-- **System Sounds**: Optionally switch where system alerts and notification beeps play
-- **Visual Indicators**: See which devices are currently active and available
-- **Device Recognition**: Identifies AirPods, Bluetooth devices, and more with appropriate icons

 ## Commands

 ### Manage Audio Device Priority